zion-sati/fui-rs/v2/fui-rs/README.md

-# FUI-RS - retained Rust UI for native desktop and WebAssembly
+# FUI-RS - retained Rust UI for WebAssembly and native desktop

-FUI-RS is the retained-mode Rust UI SDK for EffinDom.
-One application model runs as a real native macOS, Windows, or Linux desktop application and in the browser through WebAssembly.
+FUI-RS is the web-born retained-mode Rust UI SDK for EffinDOM.
+One application model runs in the browser through WebAssembly and as a real native macOS, Windows, or Linux desktop application.
 Native applications embed neither Chromium nor a system WebView.

 The SDK provides retained controls, layout nodes, text input, overlays, custom drawing, host services, workers, accessibility semantics, routing support, and